Blog

 Italy: No immediate changes for contractors

-In June 2025, Italy held referendums aimed at repealing certain labor laws, including provisions related to contractor protections.
+In June 2025, Italy held referendums aimed at repealing certain labor laws and elements of the Jobs Act, including provisions related to contractor protections.
 However, none of the referendums reached the required voter turnout threshold, rendering the results invalid.
 As a result, existing labor laws, including those affecting contractors, remain unchanged.

 See more information about Safeguard Global’s Employer of Record services in Italy.